Skip to content

 Walking 5.2

-Prioritize sidewalk repair locations by using a data driven approach based on the sidewalk inventory data.
+Prioritize sidewalk repair locations by using a data-driven approach based on the sidewalk inventory data.

 Supported goals: